vdhamer/Photo-Club-Hub/.github/README.md

 The images within the app are divided into so-called `portfolios`.
 Within this app, a portfolio covers the part of a photographer's work that is associated with a single photo club.

-Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club-oriented.
-The app can, however, provide a link to a photographer's personal (club-unrelated) photography website.

 If a photographer joined *multiple* photo clubs, the app will show *multiple* portfolios (with different content) for that photographer.
 Examples:
 - the photographer is _simultaneously_ a member of both club A and club B.
 - the photographer was _formerly_ a member of club A, but at some point left club A and joined club B.

+Images by a photographer that are *not* associated with a photo club are not supported by the app because the app is club-oriented.
+The app can, however, provide a link to a photographer's personal (club-unrelated) photography website.
-Despite the app being fundamentally club-oriented, nothing prevents you from setting up a one-man club, or grouping independent photographers based on say geography, language or interest.
+Furthermore, it is up to you how formal a club should be: nothing prevents you from setting up a one-man club, or supporting a group of photographers with a shared interest or live in the same regio, but who only communicate online.

 <p align="right">(<a href="#top">back to top</a>)</p>